 Peer to peer lending is a little bit of an old fashioned phrase these days.
 It has, however, become the ubiquitous description of our industry.

-‘Peer to peer’ was essentially coined to described the networking affects of computers where one computer would perform a task on the network and was equally as important as another computer doing a different task on the same network.
+‘Peer to peer’ was essentially coined to describe the networking effects of computers where one computer would perform a task on the network and was equally as important as another computer doing a different task on the same network.

-The phrase was popularised by file sharing sites such as Napster where individuals on the network would share (illegally it turned out) music files.
+The phrase was popularised by file sharing sites such as Napster where individuals on the network would share music files.

 ‘Peer to peer lending’, who coined it?

 Our friends at Zopa started the peer to peer lending industry off where individuals lend to individuals and that phrase kind of stuck.
 Peer to peer lending is now used to describe individuals lending to businesses, lending on invoices, collective mortgage lending etc.

 The essence of peer to peer lending, however, is that individuals are connected directly to the borrower.
 The lines on this are beginning to be blurred with some companies (Funding Circle springs to mind) abandoning the ability to select loans in favour of a ‘fund management’ model.